i-love-flamingo/flamingo/core/gotemplate/Readme.md

 # Gotemplate

-Flamingo comes with a wrapped `html/template` as simple default template engine.
+Flamingo comes with a wrapped `html/template` as a simple default template engine.

 ## Structured templating